-2. OVERVIEW OF THE FIT DESIGN
+2.0 OVERVIEW OF THE FIT SYSTEM

 A schematic drawing of the FIT design is given in Figure 1.
 The initial FIT is designed to operate at optical wavelengths and use a minimum-redundancy array [4] [5] for the primary mirror segments.
-An extended-scene film is illuminated by the light from the source assembly.
+An extendedscene film is illuminated by the light from the source assembly.
 The scene is located in the focal plane of the collimator mirror assembly, which consists of a hyperboloid secondary and an off-axis paraboloid primary.
 The collimated light is then intercepted by the elements of the spherical primary mirror array, which relay it to the oblate ellipsoid secondary mirror, which finally focuses it onto the image focal plane.
 An optical trombone arrangement near the focal plane allows 2 out-of-focus images to be simultaneously recorded on two CCD arrays for phase-diversity wavefront sensing analysis.
 An MS Windows computer contains National Instrument devices for commanding piezo actuators that control the articulated primary mirror elements, and for controlling the data acquisition by the CCD arrays mirror assembly, which consists of a hyperboloid secondary and an off-axis paraboloid primary.
+The collimated light is then intercepted by the elements of the spherical primary mirror array, which relay it to the oblate ellipsoid secondary and an off-axis paraboloid primary.
 The collimated light is then intercepted by the elements of the spherical primary mirror array, which relay it to the oblate ellipsoid secondary mirror, which finally focuses it onto the image focal plane.

-2.1 OPTICAL SYSTEM DESIGN
+2.1 Optical System Design

 The FIT optics design is chosen to incorporate many of the essential elements of the SI instrument on a smaller scale.
 Specifically, the primary mirror of the imager assembly is chosen to be of spherical shape, which significantly reduces the manufacturing cost of the mirror segments since each mirror is the same.
 It also simplifies the external metrology system which will be used during the initial phasing of the array as well as for continuous monitoring of the optics stability.
 We have already available an off-axis paraboloid collimator which has a 3 meter focal length, 12 inches of optical quality aperture with a de-center distance of 200 mm.
 Therefore all the subsequent optics design assumes the use of this piece of existing optics.
 Through an optimization process of the collimator and imager optics design we found that the maximum useable aperture is limited (by aberration as well as by blockage) to approximately 10 inches.

-Figure 1 shows the optical layout for FIT which will be described in more detail here.
+Figures 1 and 2 show the optical layout and a photograph of FIT, both of which will be described in more detail here.